ibrahimoguzhany/Django_Blog/README.md

 python manage.py createsuperuser
 ```

-After all these steps , you can start testing and developing this project.
+After all these steps , do whatever you want with it!

 #### That is all!
 Happy Coding!